 The world of Esports is also incredibly social.
 Like football fans, Esport fans develop close friendships with one another, even if gaming is the only thing that they have in common.
 And because gaming is based around the internet, many of these friendships occur in spite of social, economic, or physical boundaries.

 Not to mention, competitive gaming generates a ton of money.
-Business Insider predicts that the competitive gaming market will be worth $1.5 billion by 2020, and that doesn’t include the money from competitive gaming hardware, like computers and gaming keyboards.
+Newzoo that the competitive gaming market will be worth $1.38 billion by the end of 2022, and that doesn’t include the money from competitive gaming hardware, like computers and gaming keyboards.
 Sure, most NFL teams are worth twice as much as the entire Esports market, but that gap is sure to narrow over time.

 Do you have to accept competitive gaming as a “real” sport?
 Not really.
 There’s a good chance that the general public will always create a distinction between athletic sports and Esports, even though competitive gaming may make a splash at the 2024 Paris Olympics.
 Hell, the Olympic Committee has recognized chess as a sport for two decades, and people still don’t think of chess as a sport.